nickcharlton/site/posts/maker-faire-2013.md

 ---

 Last weekend was [Maker Faire UK][], up in Newcastle.
-[Stewart][], [Dan][] and I headed up (aided by Stewart's Dad's supurb driving skills), part of us from Exeter and Dan from Nottingham.
+[Stewart][], [Dan][] and I headed up (aided by Stewart's Dad's superb driving skills), part of us from Exeter and Dan from Nottingham.

 My journey started on the 6:55 train out of Plymouth to get to Exeter for around